yiisoft/yii2/docs/guide/output-data-widgets.md

         ],
 ```

-In addition to column classes provided by Yii that we'll review below you can create your own column classes.
+In addition to column classes provided by Yii that we'll review below, you can create your own column classes.

-Each column class extends from [[\yii\grid\Column]] so there are some common options you can set while configuring
+Each column class extends from [[\yii\grid\Column]] so that there are some common options you can set while configuring
 grid columns.

 - `header` allows to set content for header row.